Naman-pokhriyal/First-React-Project/README.md

 This Project was made to learn the basic ideaology behind using React.

-I have explored diffrent features of react in this project fo rthe first time.
+I have explored diffrent features of react in this project for the first time.

 This is the beginning of my journey with ReactJS.